Regional Development Advisory Council

 The Regional Development Advisory Council provides independent advice to the Minister on regional economic development to help ensure the interests of rural and regional communities are at the centre of government decision making.

-The NSW Government is looking for rural and regional members of the community with relevant skills and experience to join the Advisory Council and help shape regional economic development in NSW.
-The Advisory Council provides independent advice to the Minister about regional economic development and informs investment decision making under the $400 million Regional Development Trust.
+The Advisory Council provides independent advice to the Minister about regional economic development and to inform investments under the $400 million Regional Development Trust.

 - climate adaptation and resilience